 Training Programs with the Allen School

-The Paul G. Allen School for Global Animal Health offers many opportunities for academic and professional growth.
+The Paul G. Allen School for Global Health offers many opportunities for academic and professional growth.
 Each of our programs works within our research areas of zoonotic disease, antimicrobial resistance, epidemiology, and the socio-economic impact of zoonotic diseases.
 The school encourages interdisciplinary study combined with real-world experience, providing students with opportunities to work with top scientists, practitioners, and leaders in global health.